sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 • [Create a service key](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/create-service-key) for your AI Core instance and copy the JSON object.

-• Create a `.env` file in the **working directory** from which you run the code.
+• Create a `.env` file in the **working directory from which you run the code**.
 Add the following line using the copied JSON:

  ```txt
     AICORE_SERVICE_KEY={"clientid": "...", "clientsecret": "...", "url": "...", "serviceurls": { "AI_API_URL": "..." } }